catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-highly-available-instances-with-keepalived.rst

 ####################################################

-This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-tools`.
+This tutorial assumes you have installed the OpenStack command line tools and sourced an openrc file, as explained at :ref:`command-line-interface`.
 We also assume that you have uploaded a ssh key as explained at :ref:`uploading-an-ssh-key`.